Bernard Osher

 Bernard Osher (born 1927) is an American businessman, best known for his work as a philanthropist.

 Early life and education

 Osher was born to a Jewish family and raised in Biddeford, Maine.
 In 1948, he graduated with a B.A. from Bowdoin College.

 Career

 Osher began his career in southern Maine, owning and running the family's hardware store on Main Street in Biddeford.
-After having worked at Oppenheimer & Company in New York, he moved to California, where he became a founding director of World Savings, which became the second largest savings institution in the United States.
-World Savings ultimately merged with the Wachovia Corporation.
-An avid art collector, Osher also purchased the auction house, Butterfield & Butterfield, which became the fourth-largest auction house in the world.
-In 1999, he sold that company to eBay.
+He briefly worked at Oppenheimer & Company in New York, before moving to California, where he became a founding director of World Savings, which became the second largest savings institution in the United States.
+An avid art collector, Osher purchased the auction house, Butterfield & Butterfield, which became the fourth-largest auction house in the world.
+In 1999, he sold the company to eBay.

 In 2005, Forbes listed him as the 584th richest man in the world, and in 2006, 746th.
 Also, in the November 26, 2007 issue of Businessweek, he was listed as the 11th most generous philanthropist.
-The article cited the $805 million that he has given to arts, educational, and social services in his life.